Samsung's 2019 TVs to support Apple iTunes, AirPlay 2

+Samsung and Apple are making nice -- at least when it comes to video.

-Samsung's 2019 line of smart TVs will offer support for iTunes movie and TV shows beginning this spring, the company announced Sunday.
+Samsung's on Sunday said its 2019 line of smart TVs will offer support for iTunes movie and TV shows beginning this spring.
+The launch could coincide with the expected unveiling of Apple's long-rumored video streaming service, which is expected to make an appearance early this year.

-The support will also be made available to 2018 models through a firmware update, Samsung said.
+The capability will also be made available to 2018 models through a firmware update, Samsung said.

 Samsung TVs will also support AirPlay 2, Apple's upgraded Wi-Fi audio streaming technology, allowing customers to stream videos, music and other content directly to their TV from an Apple device.
 Samsung said AirPlay 2 support will be available in 190 countries.